-We primarily provide display components and MicroviewerTM display-optic modules for OEMs to incorporate into their branded products and sell through their own well-established distribution channels.
+We primarily provide display components and Microviewer(TM) display-optic modules for OEMs to incorporate into their branded products and sell through their own well-established distribution channels.
 In addition, we market head-wearable displays directly to various vertical market channels, such as medical, industrial, and government customers.
 A typical buyer is a manufacturer of a product requiring a specific resolution of visual display or viewfinder for insertion into a product such as a portable DVD headset, a PC-gaming headset, or an instrument.

-We market our services primarily in North America, Asia, and Europe through direct technical sales from our headquarters.
-Regular purchase orders are processed by our Customer Service Coordinator and technical questions related to product purchases or product applications are processed by our Technical Support Coordinator.
-Additional sales are generated through our sales office located in Japan.
-We are in the process of selecting worldwide distributors.
+We market our services in North America, Asia, and Europe primarily through direct technical sales from our headquarters.
+Regular purchase orders are processed by our customer service coordinators and technical questions related to product purchases or product applications are processed by our technical support team.
+Additional direct sales are generated through our website www.3dvisor.com.
+Our personal display systems are also sold through select resellers and online via amazon.com, pcmall.com, and skymall.com.
+We expect to add additional resellers in 2006.